Hridayesh12/Hridayesh-Padalkar-Frontend-Developer/README.md

 # SpaceX

-This website fetches the data from the spaceX api and displays it in a user friendly format.
+This website fetches the data from the spaceX API and displays it in a user-friendly format.

 ## Demo

 Url - https://hridayesh-padalkar-frontend-developer.vercel.app/